skrub-data/skrub/doc/skrub_pipeline_validation.rst

 >>> print(agg_ratings.skb.describe_param_grid())
 - rating_aggregation: ['median', 'mean']

-Finally, a choice can easily be turned into an expression with its ``as_expr`` method (or :func:`as_expr`, which works on any object).
-This can be useful for example to choose between several completely different pipelines:
+Finally, we can choose between several completely different pipelines by turning a choice into an expression, via its ``as_expr`` method (or by using :func:`as_expr` on any object).

 >>> from sklearn.preprocessing import StandardScaler